KenSciResearch/fairMLHealth/README.md

 ### Detailed Analyses - measure.py

 FairMLHealth also provides tools for detailed analysis of model variance by way of stratified data, performance, and bias tables.
-Beyond evaluating fairness, these tools are intended for flexible use in any generic assessment of model bais.
-Tables can evaluate multiple features at once. *An important update starting in Version 1.0.0 is that all of these features are now contained in the **measure.py** module (previously named reports.py).*
+Beyond evaluating fairness, these tools are intended for flexible use in any generic assessment of model bais to evaluate multiple features at once. *An important update starting in Version 1.0.0 is that all of these features are now contained in the **measure.py** module (previously named reports.py).*

 All tables display a summary row for "All Features, All Values".
 This summary can be turned off by passing ***add_overview=False*** to measure.data().